divio/divio-cloud-docs/how-to/django-create-deploy.rst

 .. meta::
    :description:
-       This guide explains step-by-step how to create and deploy a Twelve-factor Django project including Postgres, and cloud media storage using S3, with Docker.
+       This guide explains step-by-step how to create and deploy a Twelve-factor Django project including Postgre or MySQL, and cloud media storage using S3, with Docker.
-   :keywords: Docker, Django, Postgres, S3
+   :keywords: Docker, Django, Postgres, MySQL, S3

 How to create and deploy a Django project